Nigerian forces hunt for gunmen who killed 50 at church

 “They were just shooting.
 If they see anyone trying to escape or stand up, they will just shoot the person,” he said.
 “Everybody standing was bombarded with bullets.”

-The Rev. Vincent Anadi said the gunmen also set off some kind of explosive or grenade.
+The Rev. Vincent Anadi, who was away from his church at the time, said the gunmen also set off some kind of explosive or grenade.

+He said he was making his way back to the church when he saw people running away chaotically, including two altar servers that he knew.

+They “stopped me and said, ‘Father, father, father, stop, stop!
+Don’t go to the parish.
+They are killing people in the parish!”
+Anadi recounted.

 Many Nigerians expressed shock and anger over the attack in Owo, a small town of traders and government workers located 50 kilometers (31 miles) from the Ondo state capital of Akure.
 The central location of the church raised questions as to how the gunmen got there unnoticed.